Feliix42/ohua-rust-benchmarks/README.md

 ## Running the benchmarks

-To run an ohua-based benchmark (and thus, for the sake of comparability all other benchmarks), you have to use `nightly` Rust until the `fnbox` feature has been stabilized.
+To run an ohua-based benchmark (and thus, for the sake of comparability all other benchmarks), you have to use `nightly` Rust until the `proc_macro_hygiene` feature has been stabilized.
 Just run

 ```